Assistance with Care and Housing (ACH) Sub-Program

 Former ACHA services

 All services that were delivered under the former ACHA Program now sit within the ACH Sub-Program.
 These services sit within a separate sub-program of the CHSP to recognise the specialist nature of these services.

 Grandfathering arrangements for the ACHA Program

 Grandfathering arrangements were applied to clients who previously received services under the former ACHA Program who would otherwise not be eligible for similar CHSP services.
 Clients who were receiving ACHA services at 1 July 2015 under the ACHA Program will continue to receive those services until other suitable services become available.

-ACH Sub-Programme Target Group
+ACH Sub-Program Target Group

-- Frail older people 65 years and over ( or 50 years and over for Aboriginal and torres Strait islander people) who are on a low income and who are homeless or at risk of homelessness as a result of experiencing housing stress or not having secure accommodation; and
+- Frail older people 65 years and over (or 50 years and over for Aboriginal and Torres Strait Islander people) who are on a low income and who are homeless or at risk of homelessness as a result of experiencing housing stress or not having secure accommodation; and

 - Prematurely aged people who are 50 years or older ( or 45 years and over for Aboriginal and Torres Strait Islander people), who are on a low income and who are homeless or at risk of homelessness as a result of experiencing housing stress or not having secure accommodation.

 Prematurely aged people are people aged 50 years and over (or 45 years and over for Aboriginal and Torres Strait Islander people) whose life experiences such as active military service, homelessness or substance abuse has seen them age prematurely.